VirtualBrainLab/vbl-docs/source/pinpoint/tutorial.md

 1. Download [HelloSGLX](https://github.com/billkarsh/HelloSGLX) and place the folder in a convenient location, e.g. C:/HelloSGLX
 2. Launch SpikeGLX and start a new acquisition, using existing data or a live probe
 3. Enable the SpikeGLX API
-4. In Pinpoint, press \[H\] to open the settings menu and navigate to the "API" tab
+4. In Pinpoint, press \[ESC\] to open the settings menu and navigate to the "API" tab
 5. Make sure the location of the HelloSGLX file is accurate
 6. Toggle the API on
 7. In the probe matching list on the right, you should see each of your Pinpoint probes.
 Using the dropdown menus, select which SpikeGLX probe ID each probe should be linked to